With Weathers’ direction and Favreau’s writing, The Mandalorian continues to go from strength to strength.

 You just have to admire Jon Favreau and Dave Filoni.
 ‘The Mandalorian‘ is probably one of the best shows on Disney+ or any other streaming service or TV channel.
-Not only does it tie into ‘Star Wars‘ lore, delighting the fans but they have created something that is so incredibly enjoyable and thrilling, an outer space western set in the ‘Star Wars‘ universe, that anyone can sit back and enjoy it, marveling at the storylines and the adventure it brings to the audience.
+Not only does it tie into ‘Star Wars‘ lore, but they have created something that is so incredibly enjoyable and thrilling, an outer space western set in the ‘Star Wars‘ universe, that anyone can sit back and enjoy it.
+Marveling at the storylines and the adventure it brings to the audience.
 With great characters, fantastic writing, and, of course, Baby Yoda (no one calls him The Child, be honest!), it is the perfect show for all the family.

 We left our hero at the end of last week with a severely patched-up Razor Crest on his way to find Ahsoka Tano.
 We begin this week with the ship being in trouble once again.
 After attempts by Mando and The Child to repair the ship, in a quite amusing opening, he realizes that the ship won’t make the journey unless it is completely and properly repaired.
 It is decided that the ship will need to go to the planet of Nevarro where his allies Greef Carga and Cara Dune reside.